 The times are changing and have been for quite some time.
-Back in the 40s, 50s, 60s, 70s, etc etc (you get where I’m going with this), a closed and secret adoption was the “norm.”
-Most babies placed were whisked away from the mother and handed off to a waiting couple or to an agency worker.
+Back in the 40s, 50s, 60s, 70s, etc, etc (you get where I’m going with this), closed and secret adoption was the “norm.”
+Most babies placed were whisked away from the mother and handed off to a waiting couple or an agency worker.
 Contact before and after birth just didn’t happen.
 I’m sure if you’re on any social media, you’ve seen those photos where someone is holding a poster with all the information they have about their birth and birth parents, hoping to reconnect.
 Hoping to have questions answered.
 Sometimes they’re reconnected and all goes well . . . but what about those that don’t?
 Can you imagine never knowing your full story?
+Now, here are some steps I took in my own adoption journey.

 I never wanted LT to question his history and how he came to our family.
 A big thing for us was to make sure when he has those hard questions about the WHYs of his adoption that he is would be able to ask his gorgeous birth mom, RW.
 There will no doubt be times when I tell him his story and he sits in disbelief, but when she tells it, it will all make sense.